 Wilber says it’s important to know whether your child hates being active, doesn’t like that sport in particular, or if there are other social problems on the team, like bullying, that may be causing the issue.

-If you’ve considered all of those things, you have to decide if it’s best to convince her to keep going or to let her move on to something else.
+If you’ve considered all of those things, you have to decide if it’s best to convince them to keep going or to let them move on to something else.

 “There is a fine line between supporting them in a sport and forcing them to do something that they are not enjoying,” Wilber says.

-The most important thing is to help your child find a way to be active that she likes and wants to stick with.
-That will make her more likely to choose to be active, even into adulthood.
+The most important thing is to help your child find a way to be active that they like and wants to stick with.
+That will make them more likely to choose to be active, even into adulthood.